-Recommendations of the "Report of the External Auditor to the Director- General of UNESCO on the Management Review of the World Heritage Convention" (Paragraph numbers indicated) Responses of the Director-General of UNESCO, 28 November 1997 Recommendations of the Consultative Body (Recommendation numbers indicated) Recommendations of the 22 nd session of the Bureau (Recommendation numbers indicated) Follow-up actions, timeframes for their implementation and action required by the 23rd session of the Bureau of the World Heritage Committee evaluate periodically the cost- effectiveness and impacts of its information and education activities.
-128. The Centre should strive for an ideal mix of expertise based on a clear definition of the extent and nature of each activity, and the cost-effectiveness of alternate delivery modalities available. be derived from the strategic review recommended in paragraph 27 and will Although the staff of the World Heritage Centre are as qualified as possible to respond to the transdisciplinary work, it is recognized that highly specialized input is sometimes also required from advisers and consultants when it is not available within UNESCO.
-130. The Centre should achieve a better integration between the cultural and natural heritage functions.
+Recommendations of the "Report of the External Auditor to the Director- General of UNESCO on the Management Review of the World Heritage Convention" (Paragraph numbers indicated) Responses of the Director-General of UNESCO, 28 November 1997 Recommendations of the Consultative Body (Recommendation numbers indicated) Recommendations of the 22 nd session of the Bureau (Recommendation numbers indicated) Follow-up actions, timeframes for their implementation and action required by the 23rd session of the Bureau of the World Heritage Committee 125. (continued) evaluate periodically the cost- effectiveness and impacts of its information and education activities.
+128. The Centre should strive for an ideal mix of expertise based on a clear definition of the extent and nature of each activity, and the cost-effectiveness of alternate delivery modalities available.
+The precise listing of activities for which the Centre is responsible for will have to be derived from the strategic review recommended in paragraph 27 and will enable the identification of the ideal mix of expertise.
+Although the staff of the World Heritage Centre are as qualified as possible to respond to the transdisciplinary work, it is recognized that highly specialized input is sometimes also required from advisers and consultants when it is not available within UNESCO.
+The Centre should achieve a better integration between the cultural and natural heritage functions.
+There are certain functions common to natural and cultural heritage which can be integrated.
+But certain areas of expertise related to cultural and natural heritage conservation are distinct and must remain separate.
 The World Heritage Centre has made considerable progress in this regard and the imbalance between the natural and cultural heritage expertise has been redressed.
 For each region, the Centre has the capacity to provide specialised inputs in both cultural and natural heritage conservation.
-The Centre should develop mechanisms to enhance collegial decision-making, co-ordination and sharing of lessons learned in the following areas: strategies and priorities; budgeting and work planning; management of activities; and reporting on activities and results. sharing of lessons with regard to all four areas.
-In-house decision making system In order to enhance collegial decision-making, to improve co-ordination and sharing of experience, staff meetings are supplemented by frequently convened ad-hoc meetings that bring all those directly concerned with particular issues together.
+136. The Centre should develop mechanisms to enhance collegial decision-making, co-ordination and sharing of lessons learned in the following areas : strategies and priorities ; budgeting and work planning ; management of activities and results.
+The Director of the Centre will improve sharing of lessons with regard to all four areas.
+In-house decision making system will also be improved with establishment of a Task Force with the Science Sector and an information exchange system with the Cultural Sector.
+In order to enhance collegial decision- making, to improve co-ordination and sharing of experience, staff meetings are supplemented by frequently convened ad-hoc meetings that bring all those directly concerned with particular issues together.
 This has led to greater coherence in the actions of UNESCO in regard to World Heritage matters.
 A Task Force has been established with the MAB Secretariat and IUCN/WCPA and the exchange of information concerning World Heritage with the Culture Sector will be improved.
 Daily co-operation continues between the World Heritage Centre and the UNESCO Associated Schools Project Network International Co-ordination Unit of the Education Sector for the implementation of the UNESCO Special Project: "Young People's Participation in World Heritage Preservation and Promotion".